Deepolis: Costs

 Although the game is free, one can buy extra subs, weapons, equipment or ammo for “Helix“.
 Helix is a game currency that is purchased with real currency.
 It can also be acquired by completing special quests, sinking NPCs or collecting it.
 Along with Helix, there is a second currency, called “Cel”.
 It is earned by collecting flotsam, sinking NPCs, and trading commodities between stations throughout the game world.
 In addition to purchasing in-game items with Cel, one can bid Cel in the auctions in the virtual Marina.
 Thus it is possible to obtain elite items without paying for them with real currency.

 If one wants to pay less for sub repair or obtain further additional advantages in the game, one can buy Premium for six or twelve months.
 All players can also buy extra packages in the game.

 As of July 2011, A new sub design was released in the game.
 These designs are for elite subs in Scion, Naut, and Jafnhar.

 Technology

-The Deepolis client is based entirely on Adobe Flash.
-As a result of this it can be played in every available browser that supports Adobe Flash.
+The Deepolis client was based entirely on Adobe Flash.
+As a result of this it was playable in every available browser that supports Adobe Flash.